etseff/Seff_CPWeek7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.13
   - [ ] GIF Walkthrough: ![](https://github.com/etseff/Seff_CPWeek7/blob/master/NA2.gif)
-  - [ ] Steps to recreate: Create a new post, add a YouTube link, but insert script instead of the end of the unique URL for a real video.
+  - [ ] Steps to recreate: Create a new post and add the beginning of a YouTube link, with script instead of the end of the unique URL for a real video.
+Then, highlight the link and press the link button.
 Press upload and the script will run.
   - [ ] Affected source code:
     - [Link 1](https://github.com/WordPress/WordPress/commit/419c8d97ce8df7d5004ee0b566bc5e095f0a6ca8)
 3. Unauthenticated Stored Cross-Site Scripting